capaj/graphtype/README.md

 # graphtype

-Build Typed GraphQL Queries in TypeScript.
-Convenience of writing the query interface once and generating the GraphQL query from it.
+Build Type-safe GraphQL Queries in TypeScript.
+Let the compiler typecheck your queries.

 # Install